IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ## Enable Logging

-The UID2 mobile SDK may generate logs which could help debugging any issues during UID2 integration work.
-You can enable the logging by:
+The UID2 mobile SDK can generate logs, which could help debugging any issues during UID2 integration work.
+To enable logging, do the following:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>